 Figure 4-4.
-SSOV Gas Pressure Adjustment Screw Location
+Gas Pressure Adjustment Screw Location

-- 14. If it was removed above, replace the brass hex cap on the SSOV. - 15.
-Compare the oxygen (O2) level, carbon monoxide (CO), nitrogen oxide (NOx) and flame strength readings with the range shown in step 22, below.
-You may need to adjust O2% above this range to meet ultra-low NOx requirements or to avoid combustion tone issues. - 16.
+- 14. Replace the brass cap on the SSOV gas pressure adjustment if it was previously removed. - 15.
+Compare the oxygen (O2) level, carbon monoxide (CO), nitrogen oxide (NOx) and flame strength readings with the range shown in step 19, below.
+You may need to adjust O2% above this range to meet low NOx requirements or to avoid combustion tone issues. - 16.
 Press the MENU key on the front panel of the C-More until COMBUSTION CAL MENU appears on the display. - 17.
 Press the ▲ arrow key until Set Valve Position reads 100%, then press the ENTER key. - 18.
 Press the CHANGE key and observe that CAL VOLTAGE 100% is flashing. - 19.
 The oxygen level at the 100% valve position should be as shown below.
-Also, ensure that the nitrogen oxide (NOx), carbon monoxide (CO) and flame strength readings match the values shown in the table in step 22 below. - 20.
-If the oxygen level is not within the specified range, adjust the level using the ▲ and ▼ arrow keys.
-This will adjust the output voltage to the blower motor as indicated on the display.
-Press the ▲ arrow key to increase the oxygen level or press the down ▼ arrow key to decrease the oxygen level.
+Also, ensure that the nitrogen oxide (NOx), carbon monoxide (CO) and flame strength readings match the following values: